 Midwest Fertility participates with most major insurance companies.* It is important to determine if there are infertility benefits outlined in your specific plan.
 Our billing office representatives will help you determine if your insurance plan provides coverage for infertility treatment.
-If not, we also offer other options in order to make treatment more affordable, including treatment package pricing, a financing program and guarantee programs for IVF.
+If not, we also offer other options in order to make treatment more affordable, including treatment package pricing and a financing program.

 *Midwest Fertility does not participate with Marketplace plans, Healthy Indiana Plans (HIP), Medicaid or Medicare.

 5. How much does infertility treatment generally cost?

 Cost for infertility treatment varies depending on what treatment(s) you discuss with the physician during your new patient consultation.
 Once you and your physician determine a treatment plan, our billing office representatives can discuss the costs.